 I pay attention to you.
 I enjoy thinking of ways to make tutoring interesting and fun.
 My aim is to build confidence and help you progress.

-• Specialties are: basic math, areas up to pre-algebra; all aspects of English, such as ESL, English conversation, academic and business writing, reading comprehension, vocabulary, pronunciation, grammar, and spelling.
-I've got materials, methods, and the wherewithal.
+I have been a teacher/tutor of basic math, ESL, English, time management, test anxiety reduction, and Spanish.
+My specialties are: basic math, areas up to pre-algebra; all aspects of English, such as ESL, English conversation, academic and business writing, reading comprehension, vocabulary, pronunciation, grammar, and spelling.
+I can help raise your grades in Spanish class as well.
+I've got materials, methods, the wisdom, and the wherewithal.

 This guy right here cares about his students and wants the best for them.
 He goes out of his way to make sure you get the things you need.
 He really cares and is fun to just talk to.
 I would strongly recommend him to anyone that needs help.
 Very smart and he knows what he is doing.